theparthway/docs/docs/developers/merry/Merry.md

 # <MerryTitle />

-Streamline your multi-chain testing with merry!
+Streamline your multi-chain testing with Merry!

 This CLI tool leverages Docker to effortlessly set up a multi-chain testing environment in a single command.
 Merry includes Bitcoin regtest node, Ethereum localnet node, and essential Catalog services, providing a self-contained space to test your applications independently of external services.